 - Tap “Sell Units”

-Bear this in mind, if you sell your units before the returns payout date you’ll only gain from price changes.
-That is if you bought a unit at $10 and sell at $11, you’ve gained $1 per unit.
-We’ll explain more about returns after the video.
+Bear this in mind, if you sell your units before the returns payout date, you’ll only gain if the price per unit has increased.
+This means that if you bought a unit at $10 and sell at $11, you’ve gained $1 per unit.

 More important details

 - Return from changes in the value of the Naira against the USD.
-This simply means if Naira loses value against USD, as a Nigerian who has invested in this Eurobond, you have gained additional return.
+This means that you gain additional returns as a Nigerian who has invested in Eurobonds, if Naira loses value against USD.

 Here is a simple example to drive this point home

-If the Naira loses 10% of its value against USD, the exchange rate becomes NGN400 per USD.
-Well, we are not making any forecast.
-This is just an example 😊.
+If Naira loses its value against the USD, the exchange rate becomes NGN500 per USD.
 The USD1,000 you invested would have earned 8% over the year: 8% x USD1,000 = USD80.
 This implies you now have USD1,080 as the total value of your investment.
-When you convert this value to Naira at the exchange rate of NGN400 per USD, this gives USD1,080 x 400 = NGN432,000.
+When you convert this value to Naira at the exchange rate of NGN500 per USD, this gives USD1,080 x 500 = NGN540,000.

-In simple terms, you have earned returns from two sources: the fixed return on the Eurobond and the change in the value of the Naira per USD.
+In simple terms, you have earned returns from two sources: the fixed return/interest on the Eurobond and the change in the value of the Naira to USD.